 That was the beginning of the idea of spacetime, and honestly, it’s way more out there than Newton’s idea of gravity.
 The idea goes like this:

-We imagine time and space (as in the physical space of the universe – its height, width, and depth) to be fully separate things.
+We imagine space (as in the physical space of the universe – its height, width, and depth) and time to be fully separate things.

 But some things, like light and gravity, act as if space and time were both parts of the same thing.
 They are distorted by both space and time simultaneously.
 If they act in this way, perhaps our intuitions are wrong and space and time are actually parts of the same thing; a spacetime ‘fabric’.
 The explanation of gravity – why things are attracted to more massive things – is that heavy things create a depression in the underlying fabric of spacetime, like a basketball resting on a suspended bedsheet.

-The ‘gravity well’ that an object, like the Sun, causes within this underlying fabric causes other objects to fall towards it, like an asteroid, or an apple.
+The ‘gravity well’ that an object, like the Earth, causes within this underlying fabric causes other objects to fall towards it, like an apple, or an asteroid.

 Just like Newton, Einstein published the maths first.
 The proof came from a later experiment.